rocker-org/rocker-versioned/rstudio/README.md

 ## Quickstart

-    docker run -d -p 8787:8787 rocker/rstudio
+    docker run --rm -p 8787:8787 -e PASSWORD=yourpasswordhere rocker/rstudio

-Visit `localhost:8787` in your browser and log in with username:password as `rstudio:rstudio`.
+Visit `localhost:8787` in your browser and log in with username `rstudio` and the password you set. **NB: Setting a password is now REQUIRED.**  Container will error otherwise.

 Note that all commands documented here work in just the same way with any container derived from `rocker/rstudio`,